hexpm/hexpm/lib/hexpm_web/templates/docs/organization_sso.html.md

 Shorter is stricter and more interruptive.
 The lifetime is what bounds how long someone your provider has deactivated keeps reaching the organization, so it is the number to pick deliberately.

+### Provider-initiated logout

+If you set the **Back-Channel Logout URI** in your provider, the provider tells Hexpm when a member's provider session ends, whether they signed out or were deactivated, and Hexpm revokes the organization access sessions that provider session created.
+A logout token naming only the subject revokes every organization access session the member's linked identity holds.
+The member's next request goes back through the provider, which is where a deactivated account stops.

+Delivery is best-effort: it is one HTTPS request from your provider, and if it is lost nothing retries it here.
+The session lifetime is still what bounds how long a deactivated member keeps access, so back-channel logout shortens the window in practice without replacing the lifetime as the guarantee.

+Hexpm requires the `sub` claim in logout tokens and rejects tokens carrying only a `sid`; Okta sends `sub`.
+Microsoft Entra does not send back-channel logout tokens, so Entra deactivations wait out the session lifetime.
+Each received logout is written to the organization's audit log, and rejected logout tokens appear under **Recent failures** with the `logout_token` stage.

 ### The Hex CLI

 When a CLI session's authentication lapses, the next `mix deps.get` asks: